nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 The navigation bar will be displayed as a sidebar on the left side of the screen in the WPBakery Page Builder's Frontend Editor.

+= Can I change sidebar position? =

+Yes, you can change the sidebar position to the right in the plugin settings.

+= Where can I find the plugin settings? =

+The plugin settings can be found under Settings > Sidebar for WPBakery in the WordPress dashboard.

 = How do I disable the sidebar? =

 To disable the sidebar in WPBakery, just deactivate the plugin via the Plugins page in the WordPress dashboard.

-= Where can I find the plugin settings? =

-The plugin settings can be found under Settings > Sidebar for WPBakery in the WordPress dashboard.

 == Changelog ==

 = 2.1 =
 * Update: Added the ability to reduce fields size and spacing in the Edit Form/Settings panel for a more compact view.
+* Update: Added Page Structure panel to the sidebar, to view the page's structure.
+* Update: Added option to set sidebar position to the right.
 * Fix: Fixed an issue with navbar icons when resizing the screen vertically.

 = 2.0 =